guptasanidhya/guptasanidhya/README.md

 - 🌱 I’m currently learning **Machine learning, Cloud Computing and Space Science**

+- 🌱 I’m currently working on  **SpringBoot and Docker**

-- 📝 I regularly write articles on [https://quizzicalguy.blogspot.com/](https://quizzicalguy.blogspot.com/)
+- 📝 I write crazy articles on [https://quizzicalguy.blogspot.com/](https://quizzicalguy.blogspot.com/)

 - 💬 Ask me about **Java, Python and Space**

 - 📫 How to reach me **guptasanidhya6@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1Qi6JTrx91t6-D5fh1DTkxoTeJTBmEt3g/view?usp=sharing](https://drive.google.com/file/d/1Qi6JTrx91t6-D5fh1DTkxoTeJTBmEt3g/view?usp=sharing)
+- 📄 Know about my experiences [Resume](https://drive.google.com/drive/folders/1d1k0PhVDwIwcY5A42Ri9rSvYFfL03qr2?usp=drive_link)

-- ⚡ Fun fact **In childhood, I used to think that WWE superstar Undertaker came from the dead to take revenge from his brother Kane.**
+- ⚡ Fun fact **In childhood, I used to think that WWE superstar Undertaker came from the dead to take revenge on his brother Kane.**

 <h3 align="left">Connect with me:</h3>